KCL-BMEIS/ExeTera/README.md

 # Usage

 The ExeTera allows you to import data from CSV sources into HDF5, a columnar data format more suited to performing analytics.
-This is done in two stages:
+This is done through `exetera import`.
-1. Import the data using `exetera import`
-2. Process the data using `exetera postprocess` to create a set of useful additional data from the base data

-### Why two stages?
-Importing from CSV is a lengthy process that you may only want to do once.
-Splitting the work between importing and processing means that the import can be done only once, and the imported file used as a source for processing even if the processing functionality significantly changes.

 ### `exetera import`
 ```